chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

     d.
 The pre-survey URL and the post-survey URL

     e.
-An option to “View N Students”,
+An option to “Edit”,

     f.
-An option to “Edit”,

-    g.
 An option to “Delete” an active course (expired courses will be not appear)

 |                                                   Acceptance Criteria                                                  | Yes/No | Comments |
 |:----------------------------------------------------------------------------------------------------------------------:|--------|----------|